 As a child, my parents made a concerted effort to introduce my siblings and I to many a variety of foods and flavor profiles.
 Our diets were not restricted to “kid-friendly” dishes, but rather full of plenty of seasoning (mucho garlic!!!), vegetables (lotsa onions!!!), and heat.
 You know……all the things that most kids hate.
 As a result, I developed an adventurous palate and a lifelong love for all things food.
 For as long as I can remember, I have dove headfirst into food with an eagerness and curiosity matched by few.

-Although I have no formal training, I began cooking and developing recipes at a young age; cooking for my siblings, making meals for friends and eventually preparing food for my own family unit.
+Although I have no formal training, I began cooking and developing recipes at a young age; cooking for my siblings, making meals for friends, and eventually preparing food for my own family unit.

-Life has taken a lot of unexpected turns in the last couple years and over the past few months it has become evident that I am being urged to transition to the next phase.
+Life has taken a lot of unexpected turns in the last couple of years and over the past few months, it has become evident that I am being urged to transition to the next phase.
 I am confident that there couldn’t be a better time for me to step into the food blogging world.
 So here I am!!!!